alemart/surgescript/docs/tutorials/properties.md

 Properties
 ==========

 In SurgeScript, [object-level variables](/tutorials/variables) are private.
 This means that these variables can only be accessed from the objects that defined them.
 However, SurgeScript features a *syntactic sugar* that allows objects to read and/or modify other objects' data in a way that looks like dealing with regular (public) variables.
-We'll call these variables **properties**.
+We'll call these "variables" **properties**.

 Defining properties
 -------------------

-Suppose you have an object called **Animal** with a variable called *sound* and a function named *speak()*:
+Suppose you have an object called **Animal** with an object-level variable called *sound* and a function named *speak()*:

 ```
 object "Animal"